emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  March 25th, 2020 Meetup
+#  March 25th, 2020 (remote) Meetup

-The next regular meetup is going to be on Wednesday, March 25th.
+Our next meetup is going to be on Wednesday, March 25th.
+Due to the Coronavirus situation, it'll take place online, via the video conferencing tool zoom (connection details tba) and in IRC chat ([connection instructions][erc]).

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!

 ### Location